Paul Chack: Biography

 From the 1920.
 Chack started writing numerous works about the Navy and naval history.

 Chack started mixing with Far-Right elements infiltrating the veteran associations of the time.
 He was vice-président of the l'Association nationale des officiers combattants (ANOC), under Right-Wing personalities such as Colonel Jean Ferrandi and Charles Trochu.
 Chack was also president of the Club de l'Effort, an organisation founded by reserve officers, many of whom were members of the far-right Ligues.

 In 1937, he was among the Right-wing and Far-Right personalities in honouring Charles Maurras when he was freed from prison.
 He joined Jacques Doriot's Parti populaire français (PPF) in 1937.

 During the Nazi Occupation, Chack supported Collaboration with the Third Reich.
 He also displayed a virulent antisemitism.
 He notably inaugurated the Institut d'étude des questions juives in May 1941, and wrote antisemitic editorials in journals.

 Chack was president of the Comité d’action antibolchévique (1941–1944), an anticommunist and antisemitic propaganda outlet used as a recruitment organ for the Légion des volontaires français contre le bolchévisme.
 Chack inaugurated the exhibit Le Bolchevisme contre l'Europe, along with French and German fascists such as Paul Marion, Fernand de Brinon or Georges Claude.

 On 22 August 1944, after the Libération, Chack was arrested and imprisoned at Drancy, and then at Fresnes.
-He was trialed by the Cour de justice of Seine, sentenced to death on 18 December 1944 and shot on 9 January 1945 at fort de Montrouge, near Paris.
+He was tried by the Cour de justice of Seine, sentenced to death on 18 December 1944 and shot on 9 January 1945 at fort de Montrouge, near Paris.